LL.M. Programme Modules

 The aim of this module is to provide students with specialised knowledge and understanding of key legal issues involved in sustainable finance policy, an area of policy that has become of paramount importance in both Europe and internationally.
 Students registering to this module show interest in sustainability issues, in general, and in the interplay of law, finance and sustainability, in particular.

-After introducing students to the aims of sustainable finance policy, the first part of the module will develop basic terminology including sustainability risk, impact and preferences.
+After introducing students to the aims of sustainable finance policy, the first part of the module will develop basic terminology including sustainability risks and sustainable investments .
 Institutions, markets and products shaping the progress of sustainable finance will also be examined.
-The second part of the module consecrates to the fiduciary role of investment services providers in terms of acting in the best interest of the clients and exercising stewardship functions including voting in shareholders general meeting.
+The second part of the module consecrates to the fiduciary role of investment service providers in terms of meeting the client’s investment preferences acting in the best interest of the clients and exercising stewardship functions including voting in shareholders general meeting.
 This part also conceptualises a pressing problem in sustainable finance, notably ‘greenwashing’.
 Private and public enforcement tools have been used to tackle greenwashing and such tools will be identified and examined.
 The third part of the module looks at information disclosure obligations.
-These rules constitute the foundations of EU sustainable finance law and regulation, including the Corporate Sustainability Reporting Directive, Sustainable Finance Disclosure Regulation, EU Taxonomy Regulation.
+These rules constitute the foundations of EU sustainable finance law and regulation, including the Corporate Sustainability Reporting Directive, Sustainable Finance Disclosure Regulation, and the EU Taxonomy Regulation.

 Although the content taught in this module will orbit around EU sustainable finance law and policy, the various subjects under consideration and discussion typically find source and application across countries, legal systems and academic disciplines.